neicnordic/neic.no/_posts/2023-04-21-Benefit-Realisation-Management.md

 Benefit realisation management requires planning and people appointed to both steer and monitor the business changes and to steer the benefit realisation.
 The project orderer, in our case NeIC on behalf of all the project partners, is responsible for this.
 However, in order to be successful, it requires commitment and engagement also from key stakeholders, especially the partner organisations in the project.
 While it is the project steering group that mostly decides the content of the business case, managing and realising the benefits is coordinated by NeIC’s Project Management Office (PMO).

-- Tracking benefits during the projects’ execution period is instrumental for its successful completion and assuring sustainability of the delivered results.
+– Tracking benefits during the projects’ execution period is instrumental for its successful completion and assuring sustainability of the delivered results.
 Identifying the recipients of the project outcomes is the crucial ingredient of the benefit realisation plan, explains Executive Manager Tomasz Malkiewicz.

 Below is an illustration of the NeIC project lifecycle model.
 photo: /assets/images/latest-news-89.png

-After a NeIC project has ended it enters the Affiliate programme (see illustration).
+After a NeIC project has ended it enters the **Affiliate programme** (see illustration).
 The NeIC Affiliate Programme enhances the benefits and impacts of NeIC projects after they have been completed.
 All concluded NeIC projects and activities are eligible to participate, advertise their highlights on the Affiliate website and apply annually for NeIC financial support for the benefit realisation.

-In addition, selected projects receive upon their completion funding for a one year Results-Transfer Period facilitated by NeIC.
+In addition, selected projects receive upon their completion funding for a **one year Results-Transfer Period** facilitated by NeIC.
 Results-Transfer Period starts immediately after the completion of the project.

 ### Examples from the field: iOBS and DeepDive